Beee4life/acf-city-selector/README.md

 0.28.0
 * added a new option: "state/provence + city" (for when a default country is set)
 * added a transient for cities per state
+* (re-)added a check for database version to prevent unnecessary table updates

 0.27.1
 * removed version check for database which prevents creating database on plugin activation